magic003/notes/The_Algorithm_Design_Manual/4_Sorting_and_Searching/README.md

 ### 4.3.4 Faster Heap Construction

 A heap can be constructed on _n_ elements by incremental insertion in _O(nlogn)_ time.
 It can be constructed in _O(n)_ time using buble_down procedure.

+### 4.3.5 Sorting by Incremental Insertion

+The faster sorting algorithms based on incremental insertion follow more efficient data structures.
+Insertion into a balanced search tree take O(logn) per operation, or a total of O(nlogn) to construct the tree.
+An in order travesal reads through the elements in sorted order to complete the job in linear time.